mribeiro/Timetracker/docs/analytics.md

 ## Data gathered

 No personal data is gathered.
 The only information gathered concerns user's generic info like the macOS version the Mac is running or the macOS language.
+Additionally, if any crash happens this is also reported.
 Apart from that, the following information is gathered.